alexpichel/okb-gatsby/content/parts/author.md

 title: author
 ---

-**OKB** The Oregon Knowledge Bank is a project between the [Criminal Justice Commission](https://www.oregon.gov/cjc/) and the [Department of Public Safety and Standards and Training - Center for Policing Excellence](https://www.oregon.gov/dpsst/cpe).
+**OKB** The Oregon Knowledge Bank is a joint project of the [Criminal Justice Commission](https://www.oregon.gov/cjc/) and the [Department of Public Safety and Standards and Training - Center for Policing Excellence](https://www.oregon.gov/dpsst/cpe).